abbassix/arithBERT/README.md

 chmod +x create_datasets.sh
 ./create_datasets.sh
 ```
-After creating datasets, you need to have the distilBERTbase model in a directory named `models` again in the parent directory.
+After creating datasets, you have to fine-tune the models.
+If the models are already stored in the `models` directory they will be loaded from there, otherwise they will be downloaded from Hugging Face Hub.
 The arguments to fine-tune the modela are stored in three different YAML files.
 Run the following lines to fine-tune three different scenarios to compare the results.
 ```bash
 chmod +x finetune.sh
 ./finetune.sh